mrichar1/clipster/README.md

 ```

-Clipster looks for its configuration file (and other resources) in `$HOME/.clipster` by default.
-This can be changed by providing a different config file on the command-line, using the -f argument.

 ### Config file

-Clipster expects its config file to be in $HOME/.clipster by default, but this can be changed using the `-f` option.
+Clipster looks for its configuration file (and other resources) in `$HOME/.clipster` by default, but this can be changed using the `-f` option.

 The config options, and their default values, are shown below.
 Note the `%()s` syntax can be used to re-use an existing config option's value elsewhere.